kargam0167/kargam0167.github.io/_pages/about.md

 I am currently focusing on social media and online forums as data sources.
 Given the increasing importance of online spaces in shaping our social lives and sense of self, this is a fascinating area of research.

-> Data research isn't just a job.
+> Data scientist isn't just a job.
 It's a constant learning, interpretation, and real-life application journey.

 ![Workflow]({{site.baseurl}}/images/09-1.jpeg)